9lyph/Custom-Scripts/README.md

 - Urlscraper.
 Simple Scraper to listout all HREF's within a choosen domain.
 - FTP Brute Forcer.
 Simple FTP brute force util.
 - ASCII String to Hex converter.
-- CSRF POC to HTML writer.
+- CSRF POC to HTML generator.
 This allows input of a POC HTTP GET/POST request as input with the resulting output being a POC HTML payload.

 ### Installation - nmap2excel.py/nmap2excel.exe